dellaschan/RestService001/README.md

+(B) Generating jar file from zip

+1) Extract the zip files into specific project folder

+2) Ensure there is .mvn folder in this project folder:
+- inside the .mvn folder should have a wrapper folder which consist of maven-wrapper.jar (blocked by the email) & maven-wrapper.properties
+- in this case need to download maven-wrapper.jar & maven-wrapper.properties from internet

-(B)Extract the zip files into specific project folder, open command line in that folder and execute the following command to compile and generate the jar file: mvn clean package
+3) Open command line in project folder and execute the following command to compile and generate the jar file: mvn clean package

-(C)Go to /target folder, open command line and execute the following command to run the java program: java -jar rest-service-0.0.1-SNAPSHOT.jar
+(C) Once project is compiled and jar is packaged, Go to /target folder, open command line and execute the following command to run the java program: java -jar rest-service-0.0.1-SNAPSHOT.jar

-(D)Insert sample data provided by executing the db script in MySQL:
+(D) Insert sample data provided by executing the db script in MySQL Workbench:

+1) Connect to localhost, port 3306
+2) Connection name : restservicedb
+3) Username: restUser
+4) Password: restPassword
+5) Execute below sql script:
 /dbscript/SSI_INSERT_SCRIPT.sql

-(E)Testing of APIs with Postman
+(E) Testing of APIs with Postman

 GET : http://localhost:8080/api/v1/msm/{tradeId}